 The European Union adopted the new ‘Whistleblower Directive’ in October 2019.
-EU member states will have 2 years to implement the new Directive (so by October 2021).
+EU member states will have 2 years to implement the new Directive, and must implement it at the latest by 17th December 2021).

 The new directive comes after several recent scandals (Panama Papers) and intends to harmonise whistle-blowing laws across the whole of the EU, where it is understood that only 10 member states were felt to have sufficient legal protection for whistleblowers (the UK being one of them).

 Breaches of EU laws on public procurement, financial services, money laundering, terrorist financing. product and transport safety, protection of the environment, data protection and public health can be reported on.
 Employment law derived from the EU is not covered as it was felt that other claims could be bought by individuals if they felt their employment law rights had been breached.

 Who can report law breaches?

 The directive applies to ‘reporting persons‘ working in the private or pubic sector who have acquired information on breaches of law in a work-related context.
 This includes employees and workers and also self-employed persons, board members and shareholders, volunteers, job applicants, people whose employment has ended and those under the third-party supervision of a contractor, sub-contractor or supplier.

 Anyone reporting a breach will be protected if they had reasonable grounds to believe that:

 - the information is true at the time of their reporting